jplind79/RCAT/docs/source/polygons-howto.rst

     figpath: string
         Path to folder for saved polygon figure.

-The *plot_polygon* function takes a polygon name as input chosen from the list of existing polygons in <path-to-RCAT>/rcat/utils/polygons.
+The *plot_polygon* function takes a polygon name as input chosen from the collection of existing polygons in *<path-to-RCAT>/rcat/utils/polygons/*.
 [Note that the polygon name is the text file name without '.txt' and underscores replaced by white space.]
 Also new polygons can be plotted if providing a list with polygon coordinates (not possible when executing function from command line!).
 The